Mikeg1804/ProperReadMe/README.md

 * Repository follows best practices for file structure and naming conventions.

-* Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.
+* Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.ve commit messages.

-* Repository contains multiple descriptive commit messages.

 * Repository contains a high-quality README with description and a link to walkthrough video.